University, careers and leadership

 Research shows that girls who attend single-sex schools are more likely to achieve well at school, be confident of their academic ability, and aspire to graduate and postgraduate study – all of which are highly advantageous in development of their careers and in achieving their leadership potential.
 Alumnae of girls’ schools are also more likely to enter male-dominated careers, which is advantageous for their future earning potential.

-• On 13 October 2014, Professor Alison Booth, Professor of Economics and a Public Policy Fellow at the Australian National University, wrote in the Sydney Morning Herald that “one hour a week of single-sex education benefits females”.
-Furthermore: “Females alone appear to benefit from single-gender classes and they benefit significantly.
+• On 13 October 2014, Professor Alison Booth, Professor of Economics and a Public Policy Fellow at the Australian National University, wrote in the Sydney Morning Herald that: “Females alone appear to benefit from single-gender classes and they benefit significantly.
 Women in all-female classes are much more likely to gain a higher degree score and to get a higher-classification degree.”
 Men’s outcomes, however, are unaffected by attending single-sex classes for males.

 • Watson, Quatman and Edler (2002) found that girls at single-sex schools had higher real career aspirations than girls at co-educational schools.
 Career aspirations remained steady and high for many years among girls at single-sex schools but in co-educational schools, ideal and realistic career aspiration scores dropped significantly during the secondary years.
 Referring to single-sex schools, the researchers concluded that “when girls become the focal point, they rise to a greater level of development than might otherwise ordinarily be the case” (p.
 333).